 The DEA stated that “all synthetically derived tetrahydrocannabinols remain Schedule I controlled substances in its Interim Final Rule.”

 We’ll wait to see what might end up happening.
-The more regulations, the more business will end up closing its doors.
-Hemp has allowed many newer companies to bloom over the last few years, and we surely hope this trend will continue to happen.
+The more regulations, the more business will end up closing their doors.
+Hemp has allowed many newer companies to bloom over the last few years, and we hope this trend will continue.

 Want to learn more about Delta 10 THC and why it’s here to stay?
 Check our in-depth article ‘what is delta 10’.